RAK4200 WisDuo Breakout Board AT Command Manual

 OK

-This command is used to obtain the voltage level of an ADC pin of the module.
+This command is used to obtain the voltage level of an ADC pin of the board.

 Parameter: